The tree-child network problem for line trees and the shortest common supersequences for permutations: Introduction

 \section{Introduction}

 Recent genomic studies have highlighted the significant roles of recombination and introgression in genome evolution \cite{gogarten2005horizontal,koonin2001horizontal,Marcussen_14}.
 Consequently, there has been an increasing use of phylogenetic networks to model the evolution of genomes with the presence of recombination, introgression and other reticulate events \cite{Fontaine_15,koblmuller2007reticulate,Marcussen_14}.
 A phylogenetic network is a rooted directed acyclic graph (DAG) that represents taxa (genomes, individuals, or species) as its leaves and evolutionary events (speciation, recombination, or introgression) as its internal nodes.
-Over the past three decades, substantial progress has been made in understanding the theoretical aspacts of phylogenetic networks \cite{gusfield2014book,huson2010book,steel2016phylogeny} (see also \cite{elworth2019advances,zhang2019clusters}).
+Over the past three decades, substantial progress has been made in understanding the theoretical aspects of phylogenetic networks \cite{gusfield2014book,huson2010book,steel2016phylogeny} (see also \cite{elworth2019advances,zhang2019clusters}).

 The space of phylogenetic networks is vast, making it challenging to perform comprehensive sampling.
-As a result, popular methods like maximum likelihood and Bayesian approaches, commonly used for phylogeny reconstruction, are not efficient enough for reconstructing phylogenetic networks containing a large number of reticulate events on more than 10 taxa \cite{lutteropp2022netrax,solis2016inferring,zhang2018bayesian}.
+As a result, popular methods like maximum likelihood and Bayesian inference, commonly used for phylogeny reconstruction, are not efficient enough for reconstructing phylogenetic networks containing a large number of reticulate events on more than 10 taxa \cite{lutteropp2022netrax,solis2016inferring,zhang2018bayesian}.
 This has prompted researchers to focus on inferring phylogenetic networks with specific combinatorial properties \cite{pickrell2012inference,van2022practical}.
-Popular classes of phylogenetic networks include galled trees \cite{gusfield2014book,wang2001perfect}, galled networks \cite{huson2009computing}, and tree-child networks \cite{cardona2009metrics2}, which can be enumerated and counted efficiently \cite{cardona2020counting,zhang2019}.
-Furthermore, researchers are also investigating the parsimonious inference of phylogenetic networks from multiple trees, aiming to infer a network with the smallest hybridization number (HN) that display all the trees \cite{albrecht2012fast,mirzaei2015fast,wu2010close,yamada2020improved}.
+Popular classes of phylogenetic networks include galled trees \cite{gusfield2014book,wang2001perfect}, galled networks \cite{huson2009computing}, and tree-child networks \cite{cardona2009metrics2,cardona2020counting,zhang2019}.
+Furthermore, researchers are also investigating the parsimonious inference of phylogenetic networks from multiple trees, aiming to infer a network with the smallest hybridization number (HN) that display all the trees \cite{albrecht2012fast,mirzaei2015fast,wu2010close,yamada2020improved}, which we call the parsimonious networks.
 The HN, a generalization of the number of reticulate nodes in binary phylogenetic networks, quantifies the complexity of the network (refer to Section~\ref{sec2} for more details).
-Notably, a scalable method has been recently developed to compute a tree-child network with the minimum HN from binary trees \cite{zhang2023fast}.